Law & Society Review

 Law & Society Review is a peer-reviewed academic journal in the field of law and society, which is part of the larger field known as the sociology of law.
-It was established by the Law and Society Association in 1966 and is published by Wiley-Blackwell.
+It was established by the Law and Society Association in 1966 and is published by Cambridge University Press.
+Prior to 2024, it was published by Wiley-Blackwell.
 It has four issues per volume per year.

 Abstracting and indexing

 Law & Society Review is abstracted and indexed in the Social Sciences Citation Index.
 According to the Journal Citation Reports, the journal has a 2013 impact factor of 1.310, ranking it 31st out of 138 journals in the category "Sociology".